-Paul Haughey is a partner in the San Francisco office of Kilpatrick Townsend and counsels clients in all facets of intellectual property strategy, primarily in the patent area, with an emphasis on strategic counseling, patent valuations, patent opinions and Inter Partes Reviews under the America Invents Act.
+Paul Haughey is a partner in the San Francisco office of Kilpatrick Townsend and counsels clients in all facets of intellectual property strategy, primarily in the patent area, with an emphasis on strategic counseling, merger and acquisition IP due diligence, patent opinions, patent prosecution, patent valuations, and Inter Partes Reviews under the America Invents Act.
 He has written nearly 100 patent opinions and has been deposed 6 times as an opinion witness.
 He has prepared and defended 20 inter partes reviews (IPRs).
 He also handles early phase litigation infringement and validity analysis for settlement evaluation, and product clearances (right-to-use studies).
 He has guided clients in product design activities to avoid infringement problems.

 With more than 30 years of patent experience, Mr. Haughey is familiar with a wide range of technologies, including Internet systems, software, blockchain technology, financial systems, mobile phones, microprocessors, computer peripherals, analog and digital circuit design, optics and medical instrumentation.